 He qualified as a UK Chartered Patent Attorney and European Patent Attorney with Dehns (formerly Frank B. Dehn & Co.)
 London and Oxford, and is now a partner in their Life Sciences Group.
 He has a worldwide client-base including clients from the UK, Scandinavia, the US and Japan.
 Amongst other things, his work involves the preparation and filing of patent applications in Europe and throughout the world; acting for his clients in opposition procedures at the European Patent Office; and searching for and advising his clients on the relevance of competitors’ patents.
 He is an active member of the Life Sciences Committee of the UK Chartered Institute of Patent Attorneys (CIPA).
 He has spoken at a number of European conferences and on BBC Radio on the patenting of biotech inventions, as well as publishing a number of papers in this area.

-Alison Sykes is Associate Director Physico-Chem Analytics, Biosimilars, at Merck Serono, Geneva, a post she took up early in 2015.
-She was formerly Biosimilar Technical Director within Analytical Services at Lonza Biologics plc responsible for oversight and definition of all analytical activities relating to pre-clinical and clinical development of Biosimilars derived from mammalian and microbial cell culture.
+Alison Sykes is Director Physico-Chem Analytics, for Fresenius-Kabi, SwissBio Sim, a post she took up in 2017.
+She was formerly a Director within the Biosimilar Unit of Merch Serono and Biosimilar Technical Director within Analytical Services at Lonza Biologics plc responsible for oversight and definition of all analytical activities relating to pre-clinical and clinical development of Biosimilars derived from mammalian and microbial cell culture.
 She had worked for Lonza for 25 years, responsible for running various different analytical teams and functions including cell culture support, method development and validation, stability and formulation and protein characterisation.
 She has been responsible for set-up and establishing FDA and MHRA approved laboratories and providing technical and advisory support for CMC development of biopharmaceuticals from pre-clinical through to clinical phases, including several successful BLA licence applications.
 A biochemist by training, she started her career working for the National Health Service and then moved to NIBSC.
 Her experience here on the human side of the drug industry and the need for global standards in protein drug development helped drive her enthusiasm for detailed analysis and characterisation of safe and efficacious biopharmaceuticals.

 Dr Adrian Haines is the Section Head of Process Development Sciences at Novimmune SA, Switzerland.
 He leads teams of upstream and downstream development scientists who work within a CMC environment to develop, evaluate and characterise processes for the production of monoclonal antibodies and novel κλ-bodies.
 He has extensive experience in generating mammalian cell lines suitable for the GMP production of biologics.